Short Photo Essays

 The Balkans – Bosnia and Herzegovina – Kosovo

-Over the past ten years, I’ve explored ways that photographs bear witness to the struggles, accomplishments and lives of individuals and communities.
-My focus has been in the Balkans, a region that I first visited in the 1970’s as a young photographer and college student.
+Over a number of years, I've explored ways that photographs bear witness to the struggles, accomplishments and lives of individuals and communities.
+My focus has been in the Balkans, a region that I first visited in the 1970s as a young photographer and college student.
 The connections I made with people, the mix of cultures and architecture, and the beauty of the region affected me deeply.
 Many years later, I was drawn back by my instinct to share the earlier pictures with people who had been cut off from their past by the Bosnian War of 1992-1995.
 On returning there in 2003, I found people I had photographed as children over 30 years earlier.
 I shared the original pictures with them, and recorded their stories.
 These trips evolved into a book project, a slide show, and a traveling U.S. exhibition.
 Each of these formats has been a way of creating a connection between viewers and the people I photographed whose lives and efforts I respect and honor.
 Each has led toward re-vitalizing my energy to pursue documentary photography in the service of peace and social justice.

 In 2010 an opportunity opened up to share the Bosnia photographs, with exhibitions in the communities where they were taken.
 I partnered with Fatima Masli, director of the Travnik Regional Museum in the geographical heart of Bosnia - Travnik, a city that has a long history as a cultural and crafts center.
 The project was funded with a grant from CEC Artslink, based in New York, with additional support from the U.S. Embassy in Sarajevo.

-During my 2008 trip I revisited Kosovo for the first time since the 1970’s and again located places and people from the original trip.
-The outbreak of war in 1999 in Kosovo had forced them to flee with their families and most have struggled to begin life again in the midst of hardship–in a young country that seeks its place in the international community.
+During my 2008 trip I revisited Kosovo for the first time since the 1970s and again located places and people from the original trip.
+The outbreak of war in 1999 in Kosovo had forced them to flee with their families and most have struggled to begin life again in the midst of hardship - in a young country that seeks its place in the international community.
 I visited the region again in 2010 to continue interviewing and photographing.